Swarwerth/rxwS/README.md

 # rxwS - Bot discord.js
   An exemple of a Discord bot, using discord.js.
   The code is essantially in **French** 🇫🇷. *It will maybe translate 👀*.
-  If you need help for your project, you can contact me in *Discussion* or in Discord : `Swarwerth#2943`
+  If you need help for your project, you can contact me in *Discussion* or in Discord: `Swarwerth#2943`

 ## ⚡ Installation